Mert-Guenduez/learnityourself/Documentation/Testplan.md

 #### 5.1.4 User Testing

 User Testing makes sure our Application, especially the UI makes sense to the average user.
-To ensure this we will use a [ScoreSheet] and calculate the average results from around 10 Users.
-The results will be saved to a [ScoreCollection]
+To ensure this we will use a [ScoreSheet](../UserTesting/ScoreSheet.xlsm) and calculate the average results from around 10 Users.
+The results will be saved to a [ScoreCollection](../UserTesting/ScoreCollection.csv

 |                       | Description                                                          |
 |-----------------------|----------------------------------------------------------------------|